 Cannabis ruderalis refers to a possible third subspecies of the cannabis plant, in conjunction with subspecies C. sativa and C. indica.
-According to today’s vernacular taxonomy, a “Ruderalis” plant has one or all of the following characteristics: autoflowering (flowering induced by age as opposed to a change in available light), a naturally occurring morphology, and CBD levels approximately equal to that of THC.
+According to today’s vernacular taxonomy, ruderalis plants have one or all of the following characteristics: autoflowering (flowering induced by age as opposed to a change in available light), a distinct physical structure, and approximately equal levels of CBD and THC.

 “Your plant may be a ruderalis if it started flowering without reducing the photoperiod below 12 hours of light.”

 “What’s the difference between ruderalis and indica, or ruderalis and sativa?”

 You may already be familiar with the terms indica and sativa.
 But you probably haven’t heard your budtender suggest ruderalis strains before.
 So what is this third subspecies, where is it found, and how does it differ from indica and sativa plants?